pedroafreitas/pontosNaWeb/Catalog/notes.md

     3.How to use Postman to interact with a REST API

 This is only my studyng repo.
 I do not own this content.

+Postman is self-explanatory.
+It is httprepl with an GUI.

+Docker encapsulates everything you need to run your application.
+Including mongo.

+We need to add our localhost and the port on appsettings.
+We can create a class to put settign inside c# (it can be named either Settings, Configuration or Options).

+How Mongo works in c#?